On the third day of the Lunar New Year—the Taiwanese say—the mice welcome their brides.

-But before the cloud could finish what it was saying, a powerful gust of wind blew through the area and the dark cloud was dispersed.
+But before the cloud could finish what it was saying, a powerful gust of wind blew in and dispersed the cloud.

-Seeing this, the chief once again repeated his question, this time to the wind.
-To which the wind replied, “Nobody is more powerful than I am.
-I can disperse the clouds.
-I make people lose their hats.
-I can even send you all the way home without so much as lifting a finger.”
+Seeing this, the chief once again repeated his question.
+To which the wind replied, “None is more powerful than I am.
+I disperse clouds.
+I cause people to lose their hats.
+I can even carry you all the way home with ease.”

-Hearing this, the wall stood tall and said, “Of course I am, nothing can get past me…”
+Hearing this, the wall stood tall and said, “Of course I am, nothing gets past me…”

-But before it could finish, a small hole opened in the wall, out of which the mouse Alang poked his head.
+But before it could finish, a small hole opened un in the wall—out of which the mouse Ah-Lang poked his head.